datto/dattobd/README.md

 ## The Linux Snapshot Problem

-Linux has some basic tools for creating “snapshots” of filesystems.
-Most use a copy-on-write (COW) scheme to allow point-in-time consistent snapshots.
-Currently, both LVM and device mapper (on which LVM is built) support COW snapshotting.
+Linux has some basic tools for creating instant copy-on-write (COW) “snapshots” of filesystems.
+The most prominent of these are LVM and device mapper (on which LVM is built).
 Unfortunately, both have limitations that render them unsuitable for supporting live server snapshotting across disparate Linux environments.

-For example, LVM snapshotting requires an unused volume in order to track COW data.
-Of course, servers - especially production servers - may not be pre-configured with the required spare volume.
-Furthermore, LVM itself may not be available in all Linux environments.
-LVM, therefore, may be useful for creating “golden” base images from which specific system variations are created.
-However, LVM is virtually useless for live production backup.
+Both require an unused volume to be available on the machine to track COW data.
+Servers, and particularly production servers, may not be preconfigured with the required spare volume.
+In addition, these snapshotting systems only allow a read-only volume to be made read-write.
+Taking a live backup requires unmounting your data volume, setting up a snapshot of it, mounting the snapshot, and then using a tool like `dd` or `rsync` to copy the original volume to a safe location.
+Many production servers simply cannot be brought down for the time it takes to do this and afterwards all of the new data in the COW volume must eventually be merged back in to the original volume (which requires even more downtime).
+This is impractical and extremely hacky, to say the least.

-## Datto Block Driver (Linux Kernel Module)
+## Datto Block Driver (Linux Kernel Module / Driver)

-The Datto Block Driver (Dattobd) solves the above problems.
+The Datto Block Driver (dattobd) solves the above problems and brings functionality similar to VSS on Windows to a broad range of Linux kernels.
 Dattobd is an open source Linux kernel module for point-in-time live snapshotting.
-Dattobd can be loaded onto a running Linux machine (without a reboot) and used to create an image file representing any block device at the instant the snapshot is taken.
-After the first snapshot, Dattobd tracks incremental changes to the block device and can therefore efficiently update existing backups by copying only the blocks that have changed.
+Dattobd can be loaded onto a running Linux machine (without a reboot) and creates a COW file on the original volume representing any block device at the instant the snapshot is taken.
+After the first snapshot, the driver tracks incremental changes to the block device and therefore can be used to efficiently update existing backups by copying only the blocks that have changed.
+Dattobd is a true live-snapshotting system that will leave your root volume running and available, without requiring a reboot.

-With a single command, Dattobd can almost instantly create a point-in-time snapshot device representing the snapshot state.
-Between snapshots, disk writes are tracked so incremental changes can be quickly and efficiently applied to an existing image file (e.g., one created from a previous snapshot) to create an up-to-date backup (for an example, see img-merge in utils/).

 Dattobd is designed to run on any linux device from small test virtual machines to live production servers with minimal impact on I/O or CPU performance.
-Since the driver works at the block layer, it supports most common filesystems including EXT and XFS (although filesystems with their own block device management systems such as ZFS and BTRFS can not be supported).
+Since the driver works at the block layer, it supports most common filesystems including ext 2,3 and 4 and xfs (although filesystems with their own block device management systems such as ZFS and BTRFS can not be supported).
 All COW data is tracked in a file on the source block device itself, eliminating the need to have a spare volume in order to snapshot.

-In summary, Dattobd brings functionality similar to VSS on Windows to a broad range of Linux kernels.

 ## Performing Incremental Backups